-(a) A guardian shall report to the court in writing on the condition of the ward at least annually and whenever ordered by the court.
-A copy of the report must be provided to the ward and to interested persons of record with the court.
+(a) A guardian shall report to the court in writing on the condition of the person subject to guardianship at least annually and whenever ordered by the court.
+A copy of the report must be provided to the person subject to guardianship and to interested persons of record with the court.
 A report must state or contain:

-(1) the current mental, physical, and social condition of the ward;
+(1) the current mental, physical, and social condition of the person subject to guardianship;

-(2) the living arrangements for all addresses of the ward during the reporting period;
+(2) the living arrangements for all addresses of the person subject to guardianship during the reporting period;

-(4) the medical, educational, vocational, and other services provided to the ward and the guardian's opinion as to the adequacy of the ward's care;
+(4) the medical, educational, vocational, and other services provided to the person subject to guardianship and the guardian's opinion as to the adequacy of the care of the person subject to guardianship;

 (5) a recommendation as to the need for continued guardianship and any recommended changes in the scope of the guardianship;

-(6) an address and telephone number where the guardian can be contacted; and
+(6) an address or post office box and a telephone number where the guardian can be contacted; and

-(7) if applicable, the amount of reimbursement for services rendered to the ward that the guardian received during the previous year that were not reimbursed by county contract.
+(7) if applicable, the amount of payment received as guardian for services rendered to the person subject to guardianship that the guardian received during the previous year that were not paid by county contract, and the guardian's current rates.

 (1) the guardian is removed for cause from serving as a guardian or conservator, and if so, the case number and court location;